Track external files

 run.log_artifact(model_artifact)

 Another common pattern for fast access to datasets is to expose an NFS mount point to a remote filesystem on all machines running training jobs.
 This can be an even simpler solution than a cloud storage bucket because from the perspective of the training script, the files look just like they are sitting on your local filesystem.
-Luckily, that ease of use extends into using Artifacts to track references to file systems — mounted or otherwise.
+Luckily, that ease of use extends into using Artifacts to track references to file systems, whether they are mounted or not.

 mount

-Under mnist/ we have our dataset, a collection of images.
-Let's track it with an artifact:
+Within mnist/ is a dataset, a collection of images.
+You can track it with an artifact:

 import wandb